fastrgv/RufasCube/README.md

 ## Introduction
 Dragging the cursor rotates the cube for a better view angle.

 Clicking the cursor on a cubelet adjacent to the empty space will slide it into that empty space.
 On laptops you may also hit (return) when the cursor is on the cubelet of choice to select and slide it.
-On MacBooks, a 2-finger tap on the touchpad works too.

-Zooming can be done with a mousewheel, or a 2-finger drag on MacBooks.
+Zooming can also be done with a mousewheel.

 As indicated on screen, (h) will toggle a help screen.